raspberrypilearning/scratch-cat-goes-skiing/en/step_10.md

     var quiz = [
         {
-            "question"      :   "Q1: Which of the following scripts would make a sprite point to the right and move in that direction when the right arrow key is pressed??", "image"         :   "images/montage-1.png",
+            "question"      :   "Which of the following scripts would make a sprite point to the right and move in that direction when the right arrow key is pressed??", "image"         :   "images/montage-1.png",
             "choices"       :   [
                                     "A",